 The outbreak of the COVID-19 pandemic has completely changed the need for internet connection and for technological devices among the whole population, but particularly so, among children.
 Having a computer connected to the internet makes the difference between being able to keep up with their education and falling behind, between staying connected with your family and friends and being isolated.

 Unfortunately, not all children in Europe have a computer and/or an internet connection at home, they are digitally deprived.
 According to our new working paper ‘Digitally deprived children in Europe’ 5.3% of children in Europe are digitally deprived.
 However, there are substantial differences across European countries and children that cohabit with low-educated parents, in poverty or in severe material deprivation are those most affected.

-In our upcoming webinar: Who are the digitally deprived children in Europe?
-Key profiles and risk factors, we will present the broader framework of digital exclusion and prevalence of digital deprivation among children in Europe based on our DigiGen analysis, including a detailed account of the individual and household socio-economic characteristics associated with children’s digital deprivation.
-We will suggest what the European Commission can do to better monitor the progress and discuss the impact of digital deprivation on the Roma community in particular, a group disproportionally experiencing digital exclusion.
+In the webinar: Who are the digitally deprived children in Europe?
+Key profiles and risk factors, we present the broader framework of digital exclusion and prevalence of digital deprivation among children in Europe based on our DigiGen analysis, including a detailed account of the individual and household socio-economic characteristics associated with children’s digital deprivation.
+We suggest what the European Commission can do to better monitor the progress and discuss the impact of digital deprivation on the Roma community in particular, a group disproportionally experiencing digital exclusion.

 Working language: English

 The webinar took place on 30 April 2021.
 You can (re)watch the webinar on our YouTube channel.